z-wony/tf-locoformer/README.md

 # Install espnet from source with other dependencies.
 We used torch 2.1.0 and cuda 11.8.
 # NOTE: torch version must be 2.x.x for other dependencies.
+# If you encounter issues with the ESPnet installation, this issue might be helpful https://github.com/espnet/espnet/issues/6106#issuecomment-2841967451
 make TH_VERSION=2.1.0 CUDA_VERSION=11.8

 # Install the RoPE package.